genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 1. **Groups Information** section.
 It is a summary of the groups available for comparison.
 Size refers to the number of samples used to generate each group.

-2. **Top Differentially Expressed Genes** section allows you to choose which groups to compare and how to filter and sort identiffied differentially expressed (DE) genes.
+2. **Top Differentially Expressed Genes** section allows you to choose which groups to compare and how to filter and sort identified differentially expressed (DE) genes.

 .. image:: images/en_microarrays_DE_genes_table.png

 You can filter DE genes by maximum acceptable false discovery rate (FDR), up or down regulation, minimum log fold change (LogFC), and minimum log counts per million (LogCPM).